 One of the more common conditions that people have that causes lower back or hip pain that they think is sciatica is actually sacro-ililac joint dysfunction.
 If you have pain in this location, this might be you.

 Let's look at the pelvis for a second.
 Basically, it's an upside-down triangle, with elephant ears on either side.
 These are the weight-bearing joints that connect the torso to your hips.
 They are supposed to be extremely stable with little to no motion occurring in them.
 However, people with excessive stiffness in their hips or in their upper torso can end up starting to move those sacroiliac joints too much.
 A common presentation in my office is when the left hip is too stiff, the right sacro-iliac joint becomes overly flexible (a.k.a. unstable), and starts causing pain.
 The same condition could occur on the opposite side as well.

 Sacro-Iliac Joint Exercises

 If you think you're suffering from this condition, a great first exercise is single leg bridges.
 This is an exercise where you learn to move one hip while keeping the pelvis relatively stable and safe.
 If you do have it, performing this exercise on one side feels drastically different than the other side (whether it's pain, stiffness, or just difficulty in performing it).
 Try this exercise:

 If you truly have this condition, the single leg bridges (video above) are just a first step in the healing process.
 I'd recommending enlisting the help of a sports medicine professional to help you re-train your hips and pelvis to move in a safer manner to completely get rid of your condition.
 Having said that, here are some further exercises which will help to stabilize the pelvis.

-Our long term goal here is to ensure the properly flexibility and movement of the hips, while maintaining proper stability and control of the pelvis and lower back.
+Our long-term goal here is to ensure the proper flexibility and movement of the hips while maintaining proper stability and control of the pelvis and lower back.
 Once we've solved that problem, we'll solve your lower back pain.
 Good luck!